Professors & Fellows

 The activities of the Centre are coordinated by the Director.
 In consultation with the Steering Committee, she is responsible for developing strategic initiatives and priorities.
 The Advisory Board include members of staff from other subject areas at Birkbeck as well as internationally renowned scholars, artists and curators, who advise the Director, Steering Committee and members of the Centre on strategic priorities.

 Dr Mari Paz Balibrea (CILAVS Director from January 2016) is Reader in Modern Spanish Literature and Cultural Studies.
 Her broad intellectual preoccupation is with the constitution and development of Spain as a modern nation, and with the meaning of modernity as referring to the country, which she investigates through the role that culture plays in them.
 While originally trained in literature, her research is highly interdisciplinary.
 Her publications include, in addition to literature, the study of philosophy, film, advertising, sports and urban spaces and have focused on questions of exile, political transition, citizenship and neoliberalism.

-Dr Alejandro Colás is a Reader in International Relations and directs the MSc in International Security and Global Governance in the Politics Department at Birkbeck.
+Prof Alejandro Colás is a Professor in International Relations and directs the MSc in International Security and Global Governance in the Politics Department at Birkbeck.
 He is author of International Civil Society: Social Movements and World Politics and Empire, both published by Polity Press.
 Alex writes on questions of internationalism, imperialism, food politics, piracy and the sea.

 Dr Carmen Fracchia (CILAVS director, 2010-2011) is Reader in Early Modern Spanish Visual Studies.
 Her major research areas are the visual representation of ‘minorities’; race, religion, and the interface between art and the history of science.
 She is currently working on a research project centred on the visual representation of slave subjectivity in Imperial Spain.

 Dr Jasmine Gideon is a Senior Lecturer in Development Studies.
 Her research focuses on two key areas – gender and social policy in Latin America and health and well being among Latin Americans in the UK, with a particular focus on the Chilean exile community.
 She is the author of Gender, Globalization and Health in a Latin American Context (Palgrave Macmillan, 2014) and the co-editor of Migration, Health and Inequality (Zed Press, 2013).